SirCremefresh/spa-server/README.md

 [![Image Size](https://img.shields.io/docker/image-size/donatowolfisberg/spa-server?sort=date)](https://hub.docker.com/r/donatowolfisberg/spa-server)
 [![Docker Pulls](https://img.shields.io/docker/pulls/donatowolfisberg/spa-server)](https://hub.docker.com/r/donatowolfisberg/spa-server)

-Who doesn't know it?
+We have all been there.
 You create a small backend with a single-page-application frontend and want to deploy it.
 Then you create a nginx dockerfile and copy the nginx config you looked up 2 years ago from one of your other projects.
 This without really knowing much about it and besides having to run full-fledged nginx server running for really no good reason.